simplex-chat/simplex-chat/docs/SERVER.md

 You can get further help by executing `sudo su - smp -c "smp-server <command> -h"`

-After that, we need to configure the server:
+After that, we need to configure `smp-server`:

 ### Interactively